 Marissa is a third-year student in the Department of Sociology.
 She has previously worked with human trafficking non-profits and serves in an official capacity with the Survivor Leader Network of San Diego.
 Through the Blum Initiative Service Learning Fellowship, Marissa will further her commitment to preventing human trafficking for youth living in poverty by partnering with Freedom from Exploitation.

 PhD Candidate | Ethnic Studies

 Lawrence is a PhD Candidate in Ethnic Studies.
 His service-learning fellowship allows him to explore his interest in the working conditions and lives of immigrant restaurant workers in the San Gabriel Valley by working with Restaurant Opportunities Center – Los Angeles.
 During his fellowship, Lawrence will help build the power of immigrant workers by working on policy research, organizing, job training and placement, and recruitment and membership.

 Adrian is a PhD Candidate in the Department of Physics and works with UCR’s Bockrath Research Group.
 Through the Blum Initiative Service Learning Fellowship, Adrian will work with the Tecnológico de Costa Rica and assist in the development and installation of integrated systems for biogas production on family farms.
 Additionally, he will design and implement community furnace and fuel storage units, which will allow for water purification and the development of a cottage industry in which the furnace is used for creating artisan baked goods, another source of income for impoverished families.

-Matthew is an MPP student in the School of Public Policy and member of the Val Verde School Board.
+Matthew is an MPP alumnus from the UCR School of Public Policy and member of the Val Verde School Board.
 The Blum Initiative Service Learning Fellowship will allow Matthew to expand the Brown Berets organization to the Inland Empire, with the goal of providing a sense of community and empowerment among the community’s impoverished youth.